 Ford revolutionized the market for privatized mobility in 1903 with the Model A assembly line.
-Today, car companies are undergoing a similarly dramatic transition to become mobility providers based on electrified alternatives to meet the growing awareness of and demand for sustainable alternatives.
-In Norway, more than 15% of all registered cars and 60% of all new ones are pure EVs or plug-in hybrid models.
-When this trend expands globally, our cities and infrastructural landscapes will change completely.
+Today, car companies are undergoing a similarly dramatic transition to become mobility providers based on electrified alternatives to meet the growing awareness of and demand for more resilient alternatives.

 Electric vehicles are the way of the future.
-With our design we offer EV drivers a welcome break and an opportunity to recharge mentally in a green oasis.
-The energy and the technology are green, so we wanted the architecture, the materials and the concept to reflect that.
-Hence, we designed a charging station in sustainable materials placed in a clean, calm setting with trees and plants that offer people a dose of mindfulness on the highway.Dan Stubbergaard, architect and founder, Cobe
+With our design we offer EV drivers a welcome break and an opportunity to recharge mentally in a calm oasis.
+We wanted the architecture, the materials and the concept to reflect that.
+Hence, we designed a charging station in natural materials placed in a clean, calm setting with trees and plants that offer people a dose of mindfulness on the highway.Dan Stubbergaard, architect and founder, Cobe

 Cobe developed an ultra-fast charging station modular kit including structural components as well as surface and landscape elements scalable for different contexts and conditions.
 The canopy is constructed for future disassembly to enable reuse and upcycling of materials as needed.